• Facebook

 Expert Tips

-• Stir-frying the vegetables and mushrooms removes all the water that they carry.
+• Stir-frying the vegetables and mushrooms removes all the water they carry.
 It also kills microbes in the produce.
 It adds more flavor to the dish and helps increase the shelf life of the soup.

 Frequently Asked Questions